NVIDIA/aistore/docs/cli/object.md

                            and similarly, when specifying files and directories:
                            --template '/home/dir/subdir/'
                            --template "/abc/prefix-{0010..9999..2}-suffix"
-   --wait                  wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time)
-   --timeout value         maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
+   --timeout value         Maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
-                           valid time units: ns, us (or µs), ms, s (default), m, h --progress              show progress bar(s) and progress of execution in real time --refresh value         time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
+                           valid time units: ns, us (or µs), ms, s (default), m, h --wait                  Wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time)
-                           valid time units: ns, us (or µs), ms, s (default), m, h --dry-run               preview the results without really running the action

-   --prefix value          select objects that have names starting with the specified prefix, e.g.:
-                           '--prefix a/b/c'   - matches names 'a/b/c/d', 'a/b/cdef', and similar;
-                           '--prefix a/b/c/'  - only matches objects from the virtual directory a/b/c/

-   --latest                check in-cluster metadata and, possibly, GET, download, prefetch, or otherwise copy the latest object version
-                           from the associated remote bucket;
-                           the option provides operation-level control over object versioning (and version synchronization) without requiring to change the corresponding bucket configuration: 'versioning.validate_warm_get';
-                           see also:
-                             - 'ais show bucket BUCKET versioning'
-                             - 'ais bucket props set BUCKET versioning'
-                             - 'ais ls --check-versions'
-                           supported commands include:
-                             - 'ais cp', 'ais prefetch', 'ais get'

-   --blob-threshold value  utilize built-in blob-downloader for remote objects greater than the specified (threshold) size
-                           in IEC or SI units, or "raw" bytes (e.g.: 4mb, 1MiB, 1048576, 128k; see '--units')
-   --num-workers value     number of concurrent workers (readers); defaults to a number of target mountpaths if omitted or zero;
-                           (-1) is a special value indicating no workers at all (ie., single-threaded execution);
-                           any positive value will be adjusted _not_ to exceed the number of target CPUs (default: 0) --help, -h              show help
+   --yes, -y               Assume 'yes' to all questions --help, -h              Show help
 ```

 Note usage examples above.
 You can always run `--help` option to see the most recently updated inline help.